GenomicsAotearoa/Introduction-to-R/docs/06-data-visualization.md

 If we check the *current working directory*, there should be a newly created file called `depth.pdf` with the above plot.

+!!! tip "Saving a plot using different units"

+    By default, `ggsave()` measures lengths in inches.
+To change that, we can use the `units =` arguments.
+This argument will take `in`, `cm`, `mm`, and `px`.

+!!! tip "Saving a plot to a different format"

+    The example above writes the plot to a PDF.
+We can also save it to other formats such as `jpeg`, `tiff`, `bmp`, `png`, etc. by modifying the suffix (i.e. file extension).

 !!! question "Challenge"

     Use what you just learned to create a scatter plot of mapping quality (`MQ`) over position (`POS`) with the samples showing in different colors.
 Make sure to give your plot relevant axis labels.